dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T8: Powerful corporations can manipulate the market.
+### T8: Dominant corporations can suppress competition and manipulate markets.

 |Support|
 |---|